 The offshore jack-up rig market is highly cyclical.
 Utilization and rates are quick to react to oil price and over the past 3-4 years, prices have been driven to record lows.
 With oil prices stabilizing around US$65 per barrel the short to mid term is likely to remain challenging for rig owners as investment levels remain restrained.
 Looking further ahead of any growth in investment will likely see higher specification jack-ups contracted first, leaving a large surplus of standard specification rigs (unlikely to work again) and a continuation of pressure on day rates.

 Across the globe, few regions have maintained or increased jack-up rig activity since before the oil price crash in 2014.
-With the exception of the Middle East and India most regions have see significant reductions in jack-up rig count.
+With the exception of the Middle East and India, most regions have seen significant reductions in jack-up rig count.